 Market research keywords

-We worked this out from looking at market research keywords using Google Ads Keyword planner.
+We worked this out by looking at market research keywords using Google Ads Keyword Planner.

-Very few people search on content about market research.
+Very few people search for content about market research.
 Which seemed strange to us.
 We expected to see much higher search numbers.

 It made us wonder.
-Is the market research industry marketing itself well?
+Is market research marketing itself well?
 Yes, there are some searches for keywords around market research.
-But really, the numbers are small.
+But really, the numbers are really small.

-Now, we filter our keyword search on Australia only.
-This will reduce the amount of searches.
-But for most terms we looked at, we saw less than 100 searches a month.
+We filter our keyword search on Australia only, which reduces the amount of searches.
+But even still, for most terms we looked at, we saw <100 searches a month.
+In fact, many market research terms were <10 searches a month.

 Great marketing - more than market research expertise

-Market research is one of the more technical and process-oriented parts of marketing.
-In fact, until the recent rise in importance of marketing technology (where you need to understand IT and systems), market research was the destination for marketers with a more detail and process-centric mind.
+Market research is one of the more technical, process-oriented parts of marketing.
+In fact, until the recent growth in marketing technology (where you need to understand IT systems), digital data and behavioural science, market research was the destination for detail and process-driven marketers.

 And that’s fine.

-This is something we think many of those smart market researchers forget.
+Remember what we said earlier.
+Understanding your target audience is the starting point for marketing.
+But it’s not the endpoint.
+Long-term sales from loyal customers is the endpoint.
+This is something many of those smart market researchers forget.
 It can drive you crazy sometimes.

 The end point is a strong connection between the brand and its target audience.